The Importance of the National Board Certified Health and Wellness Coaching Exam

 In fact, to even sit for the exam, coaches have to apply and prove that they have advanced coach training, at least an associate’s degree, and a minimum of 50 sessions of actually coaching clients.
 Coach training programs that are approved include WellCoaches School of Coaching (where we went!), Real Balance, Duke University’s Coach Certification Course, Georgetown University School of Continuing Studies Institute for Transformational Leadership, and Mayo Clinic’s Wellness Coach Training, to name a few.
 The coach training must be on an approved list.
 If an applicant’s coaching program isn’t on the list, they can’t sit for the exam.

 This exam was first launched in September 2017 and Take care Coaching was part of its first roll out.
 We knew it would help change this field for the better.
-And in a year, it already has.
+And it already has.
 For instance, plans are in the works with health insurance companies to reimburse sessions with coaches who have this certification.
 It is starting to catch on!
 So if you meet a coach with the NBC-HWC certification, you can be assured they know what they are doing.
 Take Care Coaching is National Board Certified.
 We strongly believe in bringing more standardization to this amazing field so we can help people, like you, live healthier lives and adhere to evidence based best practices.
 Let us help you!
-We definitely won’t be coaching you to drink green juice all day, every day.

 For more Information about the NBC-HWC Exam, see below: